 Every part of the Mother of Pearl collection is therefore individually pulled, moulded and finally joined together.
 It’s been almost a year now since we released the collection and in the meantime, we have of course gotten better at the technique.

-I hope that a collection like this changes the game within collectible design – which is generally the avant-garde of where other designers find their inspiration – so that sustainability, ecology, recyclability and all the other similar words will find a more prominent playing field within the current narrative.
+I hope that a collection like this changes the game within the collectible design – which is generally the avant-garde of where other designers find their inspiration – so that sustainability, ecology, recyclability, and all the other similar words will find a more prominent playing field within the current narrative.

 Have you ever dreamed about an e-commerce entirely dedicated to sustainable products?
 It exists: meet the newly born Holy Space.